Planning Practice & Reconciliation Committee

 Sarah is committed to the work undertaken by the PPRC because she believes, as Canadians, we are not doing enough to repair colonialism's harmful effects, right the wrongs of the past, and decolonize ourselves and our institutions.
 She wants to be a part of this change in whatever small way she can as a planner and co-create a new planning relationship with First Nations colleagues that respects and is guided by Indigenous planning.

-Robyn Holme IPWG
+Photo of Robyn Holme

 Robyn Holme RPP, MCIP